-While glossy eye shadow has become one of the trend favorites of 2017, I realized it was practically impossible to maintain after three makeup artists on separate occasions warned me against doing it.
+While glossy eye shadow has become a trendy favorite, I realized it was practically impossible to maintain after three makeup artists on separate occasions warned me against doing it.
 More often than not, it's created for a picture or runway show only to be swiped off with the nearest makeup wipe minutes later.

 "Eye gloss will crease, period.
 No matter what," makeup artist Katie Jane Hughes says.
-But there are ways to make it work: "If you use too much or the wrong product, that's when it'll become a disaster," she says.
+"If you use too much or the wrong product, that's when it'll become a disaster," she says.